bananapretzel/Eventide-FFXI-Launcher-Demo/README.md

   }
 }
 ```
 **Note:** On first run, `config.json` is automatically populated with 63 addons and 10 plugins, each with their metadata (description, author, version, link, enabled status).
-This provides a complete addon/plugin management system out of the box.
+This provides a complete Ashita addon/plugin management system out of the box.
+The config automatically migrates from legacy array-based structure to the current object-based format if needed.

 ### `storage.json`
 Tracks game & patch state: